skedgo/fastgo-react-native/blog/blog.md

 ## Let's begin

-As mentioned earlier, we first need to know to which server we can send our requests.
-This is because TripGo API platform is composed by a few servers around the globe, but not every server has every region.
+As mentioned earlier, we first need to know which server we can send our requests to.
+This is because the TripGo API platform is composed by a few servers around the globe, but not every server has every region.
 Also, if there’s an error connecting to one server, we can switch to the next available one.
 Note that this is the only time were we need a specific base url (https://tripgo.skedgo.com/satapp), all the remaining base URLs will be obtained from this first request.

-So, hitting `https://tripgo.skedgo.com/satapp/regions.json` will return the list of available regions and modes, we can search the JSON response for [city] and get the list of URLs, which will become our set of base URLs to try for the following requests.
-We can cache this response, but we still need to refresh it regularly, as those URLs may change without notice.
+So, hitting `https://tripgo.skedgo.com/satapp/regions.json` will return the list of available regions and modes.
+We can search the JSON response for [city] and get the list of URLs, which will become our set of base URLs to try for the following requests.
+We can cache this response, but still need to refresh it regularly, as those URLs may change without notice.

 ### Request